TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 27/Psalms 27.12.md

 ---

-Deliver me not over unto the will of mine adversaries: For false witnesses are risen up against me, And such as breathe out cruelty.
+Don't deliver me over to the desire of my adversaries, for false witnesses have risen up against me, such as breathe out cruelty.